ajaen4/kinesis-flink-hudi-benchmark/README.md

 ```

 A Locust process will start and you can access its UI in http://0.0.0.0:8089/.
 You can modify number of users and rate, but the defaults will suffice for testing the application.

+### From the Locust EKS app

+After deploying all the infrastructure you will see an output called load_balancer_dns.
+Its value is an URL, copy and paste it in your web browser to see the Locust interface.
+Choose the configuration for your loadtest and click "Start swarming".
+You will start to receive events inmediatly to the designated kinesis stream!.

 ## Application details